ministryofjustice/worm/README.md

 ## Installation

 Download and run `composer install` in this repository's root directory.
 This will create a vendor folder.
 Then run `make install` which compiles the app into a binary and system links it so that it is available globally on your machine.
 You will be prompted to enter your Mac OS password so the system links can be established.
 You will also need to have `AWS`, `kubectl`, `cloud-platform` and `php` installed on your command line.

+Once WORM is installed the first thing to setup is your AWS profiles.
+In each kubernetes namespaces run `worm create:profiles`.
+This creates a standard and unique set of aws profiles in your computer's root directory in the `.aws` folder.

 ## Features